Emmanuel-Iyahen/EV-CHARGING-SYSTEM/README.md

 - Difficulty synchronizing customer and admin activities

 ---
-This project addresses those issues by building a cloud-native, event-driven, and protocol-compliant CPMS that supports real-time user interaction, operator management, and data-driven scalability.
+This project addresses these issues by implementing a cloud-native, event-driven, and protocol-compliant CPMS that supports real-time user interaction, operator management, and data-driven scalability.